 Obviously, this matching game can be done without the cardboard tree, but it’s an easy way to give context to word review!

 I would also like to point out that when we do these reviews, we often include words that my daughter already knows.
-This way she has some confidence about “easy” words going into tha activity!
+This gives her confidence about “easy” words going into the activity!

 Word matching is now complete!